 It can be overwhelming to purchase your first flute: there are various brands, styles, and flute forms online, and the price differences can be thousands of pounds.
-Below, to help a total beginner settle on a latest flute, we have gathered our top tips.
+Below, to help a total beginner settle on the latest flute, we have gathered our top tips.

 - Article Summary show